What is a rainwater harvesting system?

 The tank is equipped with a circulation system that prevents water stagnation.
 During a downpour, this system evacuates liquid at the bottom of the tank to ensure that only the freshest water remains.

 Using harvested rainwater is simple.
 A specially designed pump directs stored water through a micro-filter that removes any small particles, then provides optimal pressure to supply appliances, plumbing fixtures, and building systems.

 If no rainwater is available in the storage tank, all appliances are automatically and reliably supplied from the regular water system.

 Rainwater harvester maintenance

-Rewatec rainwater harvesters are designed to operate reliably and autonomously for years.
-But, like all rainwater recovery systems, they require periodic maintenance to ensure high performance.
+The Rewatec rainwater harvesting system is designed to operate reliably and autonomously for years.
+But, like all rainwater recovery systems, it requires periodic maintenance to ensure high performance.

-As part of this simple maintenance schedule, the property owner should:
+As part of this simple maintenance schedule, you should:

 - rinse ground filters twice per year (spring and fall)

 - rinse the toilet-supply filter (every three to six months)